Teaching a Protein LLM with Reinforcement Learning: The Gradient Routing Problem

 To understand why, I looked at the gradient norms.
 In training, gradient norms tell you which parameters are actually receiving learning signal.
 If a parameter group has zero gradient, it is not learning – regardless of how much compute you spend.

-I call this the gradient routing problem: in the multimodal model, gradients flow exclusively to one subsystem during GRPO, completely starving the other.
-The “winner” appears to depend on the reward function and task characteristics, but the result is always the same – half the model cannot learn.
+I call this the gradient routing problem: in the multimodal model, gradients flow predominantly to one subsystem during GRPO, largely starving the other.
+In the two tasks we tested, the “winner” appeared to depend on the reward function and task characteristics, with the result that one parameter group received negligible gradient signal.

-This is fundamentally different from SFT.
+This is notably different from SFT.
 During supervised fine-tuning, the next-token prediction loss provides a dense, per-token gradient signal that flows through the entire computational graph.
 Both the projector and LoRA adapters receive meaningful gradients because every token prediction depends on both the protein embeddings (flowing through the projector) and the language modeling capability (captured by LoRA).
 The loss is computed on hundreds of tokens per example, providing rich gradient information.
+A typical SFT example computes loss on ~200 output tokens; GRPO reduces this to a single scalar reward for the entire completion.

 During GRPO, the signal is sparse.
 The reward is a single scalar computed on the entire completion.
 The policy gradient must propagate this scalar backward through the generation process, and somewhere in this chain, the signal becomes “winner-take-all.”
 The parameter group that provides the steepest local descent captures the gradient signal, leaving the other group in a flat region of the loss landscape.